-You should be vacuuming your wool rug about twice a month.
+You should be vacuuming your wool area rugs about twice a month.
 Yep, you heard us!
 Twice a month.
+Especially if you are having a wool shag rug, it needs extra efforts.

 Wool rugs have tiny little air pockets where dirt hides.
 This means your wool rug will look clean for a lot longer than the cheap synthetic alternatives, but will eventually need to be vacuumed to clean out those air pockets.